jerryp1/mapcomp/mpc4j-native-fhe/README.md

 `mpc4j` leverages native C/C++ codes to speed up cryptographic operations.
 The native codes and Java codes are interacted by the [Java Native Interface (JNI)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) technique.
 We separate native C/C++ codes into two modules, namely `mpc4j-native-cool` and `mpc4j-native-fhe`. `mpc4j-native-tool` contains native codes for basic cryptographic operations, while `mpc4j-native-fhe` contains native codes for Fully Homomorphic Encryption (FHE) using [SEAL](https://github.com/microsoft/SEAL).

-This is the `mpc4j-native-fhe` module that only relies on [SEAL 4.0.0](https://github.com/microsoft/SEAL v4.0.0).
+This is the `mpc4j-native-fhe` module that only relies on [SEAL 4.0.0](https://github.com/microsoft/SEAL/releases/tag/v4.0.0).

 ## Install SEAL

-Although one can directly install SEAL using library management tools, SEAL documentation recommends compiling SEAL locally with Clang++, obtaining much better runtime performance.
+As shown in [readme.md](https://github.com/microsoft/SEAL/blob/main/README.md), there are multiple ways of installing Microsoft SEAL and starting to use it.
+The easiest way is to use a package manager to download, build, and install the library.
+For example, on macOS, you can use [Homebrew](https://formulae.brew.sh/formula/seal).
+SEAL documentation recommends compiling SEAL locally with Clang++, obtaining much better runtime performance.

 > Note: Microsoft SEAL compiled with Clang++ has much better runtime performance than one compiled with GNU G++.